 Source Census 2001 Community Survey 2007 %

-65 916 83 025 63.1
+Electricity 65 916 83 025 63.1

-Electricity

 Gas 1 379 2 193 1.7

 Paraffin 41 750 33 629 25.5

 Wood 8 535 5 295 4.0

 Coal 5 248 3761 2.0

 Solar 213 127 0.1

 Others 4 989 4 698 3.6

 Total 128 718 131 623 100%

-1.4.
-Access to Water
+2.5.6 Access to Water

-Water infrastructure consists mostly of reservoirs (18) and 99 Km of bulk pipelines of Sedibeng Water, 29 pump stations, 1 water treatment plant and 12 waste water treatment plants.
-Sedibeng Water is the water service provider in terms of Water Service Act, and supplies mainly the Goldfields region and the mines with water from the Vaal River, Bulkfontein near Bothaville and to a lesser extent from the Sand River.
+Water infrastructure consists mostly of reservoirs (18) and 99 Km of bulk pipelines of Sedibeng Water, 29 pump stations, 1 water treatment plant and 12 waste water treatment plant.
+Sedibeng Water is the water service provider in terms of Water Service Act, and supply mainly the Goldfields region and the mines with water from the Vaal River, Bulkfontein near Bothaville and to a lesser extent from the Sand River.

 Main reservoirs are east of Allanridge, in Welkom, north and south of Virginia.
 Pump stations are east of Allanridge and at Virginia where purification plant exist.
 Other water infrastructure resources were constructed by the Department of Water Affairs including dams in Allemanskraal and canals serving the Sand - Vet irrigation scheme.

-Matjhabeng Local Municipality is confronted by numerous challenges that relate to the provision this service.
+Matjhabeng Local Municipality is confronted by numerous challenges that relates to the provision this services.
 They range from planning, coordination, financing, execution and reporting.
-The municipality is currently undergoing a process of developing comprehensive Water Services Development Plan (WSDP).
-This important planning tool will go a long way in providing a comprehensive approach to water and sanitation issues.
+The absence of a comprehensive Water Services Development Plan(WSDP) in the municipality is an indictment.